-- ✓ Go for regular check-ups.
-Even if you've been going out with your boyfriend or girlfriend for a long time, you should still get tested, just to be safe. - Don't rely on herbs.
+- Go for regular check-ups.
+Even if you've been going out with your boyfriend or girlfriend for a long time, you should still get tested, just to be safe. - Don't rely on herbs or traditional medicine.
 They won't cure STIs.
-And if you are living with HIV, they could stop your treatment from working.
+And if you are living with HIV, they could stop your antiretroviral treatment from working.

-why should I get tested?
+Why should I get tested?

-If you don't get tested, and you don't get treatment as soon as possible, STIs could seriously harm your health and be very painful.

-Some untreated STIs could mean that you won't be able to have children in the future.
-And if you have an STI, your risk of getting HIV is higher.
+If you don't get tested, and you don't get treatment as soon as possible, STIs can be very painful and can seriously damage your health.
+Some untreated STIs could affect your fertility: this means that you might not be able to have children.
+And if you have an STI, your risk of getting HIV increases.

 The good news is that most STIs are easily treated.
-Some STIs, such as herpes, HIV or genital warts, can't be cured but the symptoms can get better.
-If you test positive for HIV, correctly using HIV treatment means you can still lead a long, healthy life.
+Some STIs, such as herpes, HIV or genital warts, can't be cured but the symptoms can be reduced.
+If you test positive for HIV, using HIV treatment correctly means you can still lead a long, healthy life.

-where should I go for treatment?
+Where should I go for treatment?

-You might feel nervous about getting tested.
-But there's no need to feel shy.
+It's natural that you might feel nervous about getting tested.
+But there's no need to be embarrassed.
 You can go to the nearest health facility for testing, where you have the right to respectful and confidential treatment.
+You also have the right not to be judged.